 Chris Diller – Chairman

-GIS Administrator, WI Department of Military Affairs
+IT Director, WI Department of Military Affairs (DMA)

 Danjel Bout – Vice-Chairman